Aircraft in fiction: Sikorsky H-5 / R-5 / HO2S / HO3S / S-51

-The 1954 film The Bridges at Toko-Ri, based on the 1953 James A. Michener novella of the same title, opens and closes with scenes of a US Navy Sikorsky HO3S-1 of utility helicopter squadron HU-1 operating from an in pilot rescue and recovery during the Korean War.

-In the 1954 science fiction film Them!, a Sikorsky S-51 is used to spot giant ants in the New Mexico desert.

 A Westland Widgeon, a UK-built version of the Sikorsky S-51, appears in the 1971 British film When Eight Bells Toll, starring Anthony Hopkins, directed by Étienne Périer and based on the Alistair MacLean novel of the same name.
 Aerial scenes were filmed over the Scottish islands of Staffa and Mull.

 Sikorsky HO5S / S-52

 A Sikorsky HO5S-1 is featured in the 2022 Korean War drama film Devotion.
 When the film was made, the helicopter was one of the few flyable examples remaining in the world.

 Sikorsky H-19 / Westland Whirlwind

 The 1955 Warner Bros. film The McConnell Story, about Capt.
 Joseph C. McConnell, Jr., the top American ace of the Korean War, includes footage of a Sikorsky H-19 Chickasaw rescuing a downed B-29 crew in that conflict, while under heavy fire.
 A Chickasaw was furnished by the 48th Air Rescue Squadron, Eglin AFB, Florida, for seven days of filming at Alexandria AFB, Louisiana, in February 1955.

 The character of "Harold the Helicopter" from the British children's book series, The Railway Series and its TV program adaptation, Thomas & Friends is based on the Sikorsky S-55, built in the UK as the Westland Whirlwind.

-The Sikorsky S-55 appeared in Irwin Allen's 1960 film, The Lost World.

 The book, Retreat Hell, by W. E. B. Griffin, takes place in Korea during the Korean War.
 It centers on the use of a Sikorsky H-19A helicopter during the fall 1950.
 Much of the action is driven forward by the abilities of the helicopter.